AdobeDocs/experience-manager-screens.en/help/using/direct-internet-network.md

 >[!NOTE]
 >
->The information allows you to view the consumption of each device in the network requesting and downloading an Internet source.
+>The information lets you view the consumption of each device in the network requesting and downloading an Internet source.
 Each of those requests add up and extend the Download Time.

 ![](/help/assets/download-times-direct.png)